Ready to migrate to .NET 10? Check SSW's .NET 10 Migration consulting page.

 Migrating from .NET Framework (4.x) to the latest version of .NET brings huge advantages to your app's performance, hosting fees, and maintainability.
 But it's important that you understand what the road to migrating to the latest .NET will look like for your app before you start breaking things!
 So how do you ensure your migration is being done the right way?

-With outdated NuGet packages, C# styling and architectures, keeping our .NET Framework applications up to date can be a pain.
-Especially when we want to make the leap from .NET Framework to .NET for that juicy performance and compatibility bump.
+With outdated NuGet packages, legacy C# styles, and older architectures, keeping .NET Framework applications up to date can be painful—especially when you want to jump from .NET Framework to modern .NET for better performance and compatibility.

 Luckily Microsoft provides excellent tooling for supporting your great leap into the latest version of .NET.